 One of the key objectives of ISB involves transferring knowledge gained through research to the community for the benefit of society.
 The Systems Education Experiences (SEE) program within the Baliga Lab meets and surpasses that objective through two different internship programs.
 One is based on the current research happening within the Baliga Lab and other ISB labs, and the second is based on Project Feed 1010.

 8-Week Summer Internship for Rising Seniors In this internship, high school interns complete systems biology research and help develop hands-on instructional modules for students to use as part of their science curriculum.

 Please view this 3-minute video for more information on SEE.

-Specific Internship Information – Each January, the Baliga Lab posts a job opportunity on the ISB careers website, enabling high school juniors to apply for a competitive, paid summer internship.
+Specific Internship Information – Each January, Systems Education Experiences posts a job opportunity on the ISB careers website, enabling high school juniors to apply for a competitive, paid summer internship.
 This internship is very different than those typically found in research labs.
 The systems biology approach allows students to work with many specialists, directly involving the students in a variety of projects, using many types of technology and techniques.
 Students gain valuable microbiology, engineering, and computational experience.
-Due to the unique nature of this curriculum building and laboratory experience, students are highly engaged in creative problem solving as well as both independent and group learning.
+Due to the unique nature of this curriculum building and research-based laboratory experience, students are highly engaged in creative problem solving as well as both independent and group learning.
 The internships are focused on bringing these key opportunities to students who typically would not have access to a professional work environment and a state-of-the-art research lab.